AckeeCZ/cosmas/README.md

 All those log messages will contain request and possibly response, error, time from request to response, status code and `user-agent`, `x-deviceid` and `authorization` request headers.

-### Request skipping
+### Request and response skipping
-You might want to omit some requests from logging completely.
+You might want to omit some requests or responses from logging completely.
 Right now, there are two ways to do it and you can even use both at once.
 1) Use `options.ignoredHttpMethods` to define an array of HTTP methods you want to omit.
-By default all `OPTIONS` requests are ommited.
+By default all `OPTIONS` requests and responses are ommited.
 See [options](#options) for details
-2) Use `options.skip` method to define custom rules for requests skipping.
-Set it to a function which accepts an Express's `Request` and returns `boolean`.
-If the return value is `true`, request (and corresponding response) will not be logged.
+2) Use `options.skip` method to define custom rules for request/response skipping.
+Set it to a function which accepts an Express's `Request` and `Response` and returns `boolean`.
+If the return value is `true`, request (or response) will not be logged.
 You might want to use `matchPath` helper to ignore requests based on the [`req.originalUrl` value](https://expressjs.com/en/4x/api.html#req.originalUrl)

 ```js
 const { matchPath } = require('cosmas/utils');